apollographql/supergraph-auth-checker/README.md

 npm run check mysupergraph.graphql
 ```

-Errors and warnings (if any) will be reported to std out.
+Warnings and errors (if any) will be reported to std out.
+Errors will result in process exiting with a status code 1.

+> [!WARNING]
+> Fixing reported security vulnerabilities is an iterative process.
+Fixing any of the reported ERRORs may result in
+> triggering other ERROR conditions.
+You should continue running the checks until process run successfully to completion.

 ### Warnings